 No less inviting than every other dish we’d sampled over the course of our short stay, we weren’t surprised to find everything fresh, beautifully presented and truly delicious.

 As we made our way to check out, Jamie had a last little surprise organised: a morning ride through the New Forest on two pretty white mares, Jamie’s a little less stubborn than mine.
 With a will of iron, she needed some stern direction!

 But a trot and canter later, she lightened up, and after a gorgeous ride over field and marsh, we circled back to the stables to hop into our car, just as the clouds threatened torrents.

 In just twenty four short hours, our early spring getaway had thrown every kind of weather at us for our stay, from brilliant blue skies and sunshine to driving rain, hailstones, gale force winds and a thunderstorm.

-Arriving back to one radiant, chirpy little face and one very sleepy one, we received the warmest cuddles from our eldest who was halfway through a slice of Grandmama’s best lemon drizzle cake and over the moon to see us – incomparably the best bit of the trip!
+Arriving back to one radiant, chirpy little face and one very cute sleepy one, we received the warmest cuddles from our eldest who was halfway through a slice of Grandmama’s best lemon drizzle cake and over the moon to see us – incomparably the best bit of the trip!

-To put a review into a few shorts words, Chewton Glen is a place that captures perfectly the balance between unsurpassed English luxury and child-friendly chic with a breadth of activities to rival the best retreats around.
+Summing up our twenty four hour stay, I’d say Chewton Glen is a place that captures perfectly the balance between unsurpassed English luxury and child-friendly chic with a breadth of activities to rival the best retreats around.
 Whether you’re looking for an inspired family holiday or a romantic getaway, needing a wide range of sports, plenty of pampering or a truly incredible dining experience, we’ve not yet come across a better place that ticks all the boxes quite so impressively.